mm-s/hausanfan/README.md

 hausanfan falls into the following category:
 *Challenges associated with real-time communication and translation*

 Communication via webcam could be hard for those who don't find a peer to train with.
-By entering hausanfan he/she could easily sin in front a webcam and try to decode which english words a fake remote peer is saying under quite the same stressing conditions of a real world communication thus being possible to refine his/her teleworking skills.
+By entering hausanfan he/she could easily face a webcam trying to understand a pre-recorded remote peer under quite the same stressing conditions of a real world communication with a real human, thus being possible to refine his/her teleworking skills.
 It also serves as <a href="http://en.wikipedia.org/wiki/Neuro-linguistic_programming">NLP</a> trainer for those males who wanted to be more succesful picking girls in the disco simply by changing the url of the default fake video.
+It serves as well to more brilliant developers who want to fork it and improve it, which should be an easy peasy task.

 ## Screenshot
 ![Koding](https://github.com/mm-s/hausanfan/blob/master/img/sshot.png "Koding")